anasshakil/metadata/README.md

 }
 ```

-Explicitly set 'no_cache' to true to disable caching for network file.
+Explicitly set `no_cache: true` to disable caching for network file.

 -   #### Enable stream caching.